75 Must Know Nautical Terms

 73. Winch

-A winch is a mechanical device with a rotating handle that is used to wind lines or ropes up and out.
-Winches are usually used to control anchors, but they may be used in many other nautical applications as well.
+A winch is a mechanical device with a rotating handle to wind lines or ropes up and out.
+Winches are usually used to control anchors but may also be used in other nautical applications.

 74. Windward